jed09/Guide_For_EDA_with_Matlibplot_and_Seaborn_on_iris_DataSet/ML_Anaconda_Iris_Data_Set.md

 2. Click on the "Environments" tab on the left-hand side of the window and create a new environment
     - Tip: It is recommended to create a new environment for a new project to help with flexibility, reproducibility, and isolation from the base environment
-3. Download all required packages on the right-hand side of the window.  (pandas, numpy, seaborn, matplotlib)
+3. Download all required packages for the project on the right-hand side of the window.  (pandas, numpy, seaborn, matplotlib)
 4. Click on "Home" and install and launch "Jupyter Notebook"
     - It will open your default web browser with a page displaying the directory of your PC(localhost)
-5. Create a new folder for your project and copy the iris.data file into that folder
+5. Locate the directory (folder) you created with the iris.data
 6. Click on "New" on the menubar and click on "Python 3 (ipykernel)" to create a Python file

 ## Third Phase